MLH/mlh-hackathon-flask-starter/docs/USER_GUIDE.md

   ├── services/
   │   └── github.py
   ├── static/
+  │   ├── css/
-  │   ├── vendor/
+  │   ├── img/
-  │   └── style.css
+  │   └── favicon.ico
   ├── templates/
+  │   ├── home/
+  │   ├── layouts/
-  │   ├── github/
+  │   ├── partials/
-  │   └── home/
+  │   └── tutorial/
   ├── app.py
   ├── extensions.py
   └── settings.py
 ```

 The core of the Flask app is contained within the `app` directory.
-It contains `app.py`, the code to create and run the app, `/views`, handles all the endpoints and business logic, `/models`, handles all the features for the data models like users, `/templates`, contains the templates for [Jinja](http://jinja.pocoo.org/docs/2.10/)-based layouts, and `/static`, contains all the static assets.
+It contains `app.py`, the code to create and run the app, `/controllers`, handles all the endpoints and business logic, `/models`, handles all the features for the data models like users, `/templates`, contains the templates for [Jinja](http://jinja.pocoo.org/docs/2.10/)-based layouts, and `/static`, contains all the static assets.
 You can learn more about [the structure of Flask apps here](http://flask.pocoo.org/docs/1.0/tutorial/layout/).

 ## Flask Development